 I am a full-time international housesitter.
 And I’m going to tell you some of my personal tips to get started housesitting.
-Whether you want to do it for a weekend, a week, a month or a year, there are as many options out there as there are houses!
+Whether you want to do it for a week, a month, or a year, there are as many options out there as there are houses!

 so you wanna housesit?

 The first piece of advice I like to give newbie sitters is to figure out if and why you actually want to housesit.
 It is a great reciprocal service that can be very rewarding, but at the same time it is also an awesome responsibility to care for someone’s beloved pets and home.
 So, make sure you both want to and can handle the amount of responsibility involved.

 If you’re just looking to travel fast and party it up, then hostels or hotels might be more your style.
 However, if you are looking for a more local, comfortable and longer term accommodation and you are a responsible adult, then housesitting may be perfect for you.

 Most housesits come with pets, because the pets need the care more than the house, so it definitely helps to be an animal lover!
 Any animal care expereince, even your own pets, will be helpful to you as you start housesitting.
 I’ve pet-sat dogs, cats, chickens, birds, sheep, goats, pigs, horses, snakes, ferrets, rabbits, rats, gerbils, chinchillas, servals, wolves, fish, hermit crabs, and even a tarantula!
 Check out some cute snaps of them in the pet hall of fame!

 Heads up, this post contains affiliate links to Trusted Housesitters.